 There is a real mix of youth and experience in the field for this year’s QBE Shootout and it may well be the youngest pairing who comes out on top.
 Viktor Hovland and Matthew Wolff are good friends and will enjoy their trip to Naples no matter what but look a tempting bet to win at 6/1 with Ladbrokes.

-As you can see from the list of recent winners, it takes a seriously low score to finish top of the leaderboard in the QBE Shootout.
+As you can see later from the list of recent winners, it takes a seriously low score to finish top of the leaderboard in the QBE Shootout.
 You rarely see winning scores in excess of -20 on the PGA Tour and this is only a three day tournament!
-Each of the five pairs listed below had to dovetail well.
+Each of the pairs had to dovetail well.
 That is easier when partners have an understanding of each other’s game and have complementary strengths.
 It is also important they understand the mental aspect of each other’s games and can bounce off each other.

 Analysis: Putting to Prove Pivotal Again